dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 ### [The Use of Psychological And Neurological Warfare To Suppress Dissidents, for CIA Mockingbird 2.0 and to Cover up Inconvenient Truths](#the-use-of-psychological-and-neurological-warfare-to-suppress-dissent)

+When combined with the feedback loops and vulnerabilities in machine learning algorithms cause significant harm to society.
+These algorithms have a tendency to magnify the amplitude of disruption in systems feedback loops.
+This is before the impact of people is considered.
+If every person has a voice with the capacity to contribute to turbulence, which is their right to free speech in America.
+However. when the media aritificially restricts the variety of promoted topics, this limits the range of choices for people to respond, which funnels their sociophyscial energy into that limited set of choices.
+This causes magnification of energy, itself containing downstream amplification effects, feeding back into the energy of the topics which trend towards the top.
+Issues that are relevant to people can also be divisive.
+When this stark contrast in opinion itself also feeds these loops, then the divisiveness and need to dominate itself fuels the amplification.

+Intentionally harnessing feedback loops in social media to create division in society.
+Adversaries of America, whose societies may not protect free speech, stand to gain by amplifying the division voiced online.
+These adversaries certainly stand to gain when we focus all of our time and energy inwards, forgetting how to work together.

 If you are in America, look around you.
 Who is "the enemy?"
 As Americans, the enemy should not be you or I, unless either of us is making a literal explosive device in our basements or planning a